strimzi/strimzi.github.io/_posts/2023-02-27-opentelemetry.md

 Strimzi is already moving forward in that direction, by deprecating OpenTracing and providing you support for OpenTelemetry.
 The plan is to support, if possible, OpenTracing until June 2023 and remove it afterward.
 We encourage you to move as soon as possible.
-In the coming months, the OpenTracing support will be removed from all the Strimzi components and OpenTelemetry will be the only one.
+In the coming months, the OpenTracing support will be removed from all the Strimzi components and OpenTelemetry will be the only supported tracing option.
-For any kind of problems don't hesitate to get in touch with the Strimzi community, we'll be happy to help you!
+For any kind of problems don't hesitate to [get in touch](https://strimzi.io/join-us/) with the Strimzi community, we'll be happy to help you!